Modjor/SickAdd/README.md

 - Set your IMDB lists URL (multiple supported)
 - Schedule a task to run this script every x hours (IE: using cron under linux) : python SickAdd.py

-That's it, enjoy your TVDB/IMDB Favorites TV Shows being automatically retrieved and added to SickBeard using your Sickchill default profile
+That's it, enjoy your IMDB TV Shows being automatically retrieved and added to SickBeard using your Sickchill default profile

 Release note: